omars-lab/sacred-patterns/docs/learnings/learning-webpack.md

 # Learning Webpack

+- [x] Learn how to use webpack ...
+    - How do I have it such that if I add new typescript files ...
+I don't have to add the script to HTML ...?

 How can I bundle all of my js into a single script?
 How can I inejct this script into my webpages?